 - The angel investor is the one that’s been in your shoes, in your niche.
-Often, entrepreneurs that are highly successful in an industry go on to become investors in it.
+Often, highly successful entrepreneurs in an industry go on to become investors in it.
 If you’re lucky enough to persuade an angel like this, you’ve got yourself the perfect mentor.
-You have someone who knows the ins and outs of your business automatically, and how to make you stronger.
+You have someone who automatically knows your business’s ins and outs and how to make you stronger.

 - You have a clear strategy and a set team and need funding without wanting to relinquish control.